YigaelBalderrama/DirtyCode/refactoring.md

 * Refactoring: Deleted all the "print("")" and used a line jump "\n" in the necessary places.
 * * Lines: 15, 24, 31 & 48

+## Conclution
+This code was not smelling too bad.
+Now that it looks clean to me, maybe the code could be separated into different classes to make it look cleaner.